carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 ~~~
 {: .language-python}

-Then we call the `zonal stats` function with `cropfield_raster_xarr` as our classifier and the 2D raster with our values of interest `ndvi_sq` to obtain the NDVI statistics for each crop type:
+Then we call the `zonal_stats` function with `cropfield_raster_xarr` as our classifier and the 2D raster with our values of interest `ndvi_sq` to obtain the NDVI statistics for each crop type:

 ~~~
-zonal_stats(cropfield_raster_xarr, ndvi_sq)
+from xrspatial import zonal_stats zonal_stats(cropfield_raster_xarr, ndvi_sq)
 ~~~
 {: .language-python}